 Decide which materials you should collect for recycling.
 Such as aluminum cans, plastic bottles and glass, cardboard and corrugated paper, high-grade office paper and newspapers, metals, toner and ink jet cartridges, wood and lumber, and food waste.

-Coordinate the collection with your janitorial crew or cleaning staff, and consider the following: make recycling containers available for all employees.
+Coordinate the collection with your janitorial crew or cleaning staff, and consider making recycling containers available for all employees.
 For example, use containers like copy paper boxes to collect paper.
 Use easy single stream recycling labels and signs to identify containers.
 Single stream means there's no need to separate most recyclables.
 You simply put them in one container.
 However, be sure to put a garbage container next to each recycling container to avoid contamination of your recyclables.
-The goal is to design a collection system that is convenient for everyone and does not incur additional labor costs.
+The goal is to design a collection system that is convenient for everyone and does not incur additional costs.

 Employees will participate if they are informed about the program and its benefits.
 Educate your staff by distributing recycling guides and tips, and post updates on bulletin boards and/or your intranet site.
 Train new employees about the recycling program and include your recycling efforts in company promotional pieces.
-Make sure your recycling program is part of new employees' orientation training.
+Make sure your recycling program is part of new employee orientation and training.

 Monitor your recycling program and highlight positive results in your company newsletter or email your employees to let them know about program successes.